Police: ‘Empire’ actor Jussie Smollett faked attack to ‘promote his career’

-Smollett also sent a racist and homophobic threatening letter to the Fox studio lot where he works in Chicago before the attack, Supt.
-Eddie Johnson said.
-He said Smollett was dissatisfied with his salary.
+Before the attack, Smollett also sent a threatening letter that targeted himself to the studio in Chicago where “Empire” is shot, Superintendent Eddie Johnson said.

-Earlier Wednesday, Fox Entertainment and 20th Century Fox Television issued a statement saying Smollett “continues to be a consummate professional on set” and that his character is not being written off the show.
-The series is shot in Chicago and follows a black family as they navigate the ups and downs of the recording industry.
+The brothers, who are not considered suspects, wore gloves during the staged attack and “punched him a little bit,” Johnson said.
+Scratches and bruising Smollett had on his face were “most likely self-inflicted,” Johnson said.

-The studio’s statement followed reports that Smollett’s role was being slashed amid the police investigation.
+In a statement Wednesday, attorneys Todd Pugh and Victor Henderson said Smollett “enjoys the presumption of innocence, particularly when there has been an investigation like this one where information, both true and false, has been repeatedly leaked.”

-After reviewing hundreds of hours of video, detectives did find and release images of two people they said they wanted to question and last week picked up the brothers at O’Hare International Airport as they returned from Nigeria.
+Detectives found the two brothers after reviewing hundreds of hours of video.
+The released images of two people they said they wanted to question and last week picked up the brothers at O’Hare International Airport as they returned from Nigeria.
 Police questioned the men and searched their apartment.

 The brothers, who were identified by their attorney as Abimbola “Abel” and Olabinjo “Ola” Osundairo, were held for nearly 48 hours on suspicion of assaulting Smollett.